Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Between the chaos of the fish and my newfound plant life, there were failures I never anticipated.
 One evening, I discovered the pump was malfunctioning.
 Talk about a sinking feeling.
 Water was leaking all over the ground, and my heart raced.
 I spent hours recalibrating the pump, attempting to read wiring diagrams I found online, but the pressure of an impending downpour wasn’t on my side.

 Finally, after trial and error, I figured out that I had plugged the pump into a faulty extension cord.
 Sometimes, it was the little things that derailed my grand plans.
-But no sooner had I fixed that than the water began to smell like—well, something a little too funky for a backyard oasis.
+But no sooner had I fixed that than the water began to like—well, something a little too funky for a backyard oasis.
 It turned out I had over-fed my fish, which led to some less-than-pleasant odors wafting around the yard.
 Who knew tilapia had such appetites?

 The Light at the End of the Tunnel